 This policy is based on NBIM Policy Management Framework and Financial Reporting and the COBIT good practice framework for information and technology governance, adapted to our operational model for IT services.
 It is divided in four main IT governance areas.
 Plan and organise (2.1 to 2.5), Build, acquire and implement (2.6 to 2.8), Deliver and support (2.9 to 2.13), and Monitor and evaluate (2.14).

 Information Technology (IT) is in this policy referred to as data, systems, services and technologies that together provides Norges Bank Investment Management (NBIM) with information, electronic communication and efficient business process execution capabilities.

 Strategy and technology direction

 - The information technology strategy shall describe strategic objectives, tactical plans and direction for information technology, security, solutions and services.
-It shall also provide an evaluation of current information technology risks, performance and contribution.
+It shall be based on an evaluation of current information technology risks, performance and contribution.

 - The information technology strategy shall have its foundation in the overall strategy plan.